-Most participants (15) did not have any interaction with the U.S. Immigration and CustomsEnforcement, formerly known as the Immigration and Naturalization Services (INS).
+Most participants (15) did not have any interaction with the Immigration and Naturalization Service (INS).
 Only 3 participants reported personal interactions with the INS.
 In one case the participant was pulled over at a checkpoint and after stating that she was not a legal resident, she was allowed to leave without any further consequences.
-In two other cases, the individuals were trying to change their visa status and described their experience as
+In two other cases, the individuals were trying to change their visa status and described their experience as disappointing or unfair.